kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   The view obtains data from the model in order to display it to the user, and can also send user input back to the model.
 Another class called a Delegate is used to render individual items in the view (akin to the cells of a table).
 This allows for custom rendering of items in the view, such as displaying a progress bar for the completion status of a game or showing an icon.

-  This application implements a custom model, view and delegate in order to suit the needs of the application.
+  This application implements a custom model, view and delegate in order to facilitate efficient and appropriate presentation.
 However, most of the interfacing logic is handled by a custom GameLibrary class, which acts as a single source of truth.
-This class is responsible for managing the data and logic of the application, and is used by the model, view and delegate to access and manipulate data.
+This class is responsible for managing all the games in the library, and is used by the model, view and delegate to access and manipulate data.
 This is contrary to the traditional paradigm, where the model would be the single source of truth.

   === Game Delegate